NCCA/MayaNGL/README.md

 - Valid with ngl::VAOPrimitives and ngl::Obj using ngl::Mat4 and ngl::Transformation.

 - Object selection via ray casting.
-(Visualize the ray and object intersection by setting "Select<true> m_select;" in MayaNGL.h)
+(Visualize the ray and object intersection by changing "Select<disable_visualization> m_select;" to "Select<enable_visualization> m_select;" in MayaNGL.h)

+- BV algorithm for tight sphere bounding volume.

 - View axis.